Making the Decision to Have Armed Security Team Members

 Vocation—Are security personnel current or former law enforcement agents?
 How often do they undergo weapons training?

-Before concluding that your church needs armed security guards, do some overall planning in conjunction with local police, your insurance agent, and your attorney.
+Before concluding that your church needs armed security team members, do some overall planning in conjunction with local police, your insurance agent, and your attorney.
 All can give you valuable advice.

 Thank you for your interest in Brotherhood Mutual.
 We appreciate the opportunity to provide your church or other ministry with an insurance quote and will reply to your request as soon as possible.